Polinez/Polinez/README.md

-# Hello 👋, I'm Sebastian Wandzel
+# Hello 👋, I'm Sebastian
 ### A student passionate about technology, cybersecurity, and software development.

 ---